-Diploma programs shall be equivalent to at least 20 single semester/term courses, each averaging 36 hours.
+Diploma programs shall be equivalent to at least 20 single semester/term courses, each averaging a minimum of 36 hours.
 Not all institutions will divide their coursework in the same manner and the information below represents the categories that diploma programs should use to describe their curriculum.